pahfat/PoPETs2020/README.md

 - exp5.py and exp6.py contain additional experiments 5 and 6 on interactive functions

 - experiments and experimentsUtility are directories for output files

+Usage: Experiments can be run by executing the corresponding script without any argument, for example experiment E1 can be performed by running "exp1.py".
+Those experiments might take a few hours to complete.
+For testing purposes we recommend that you use smaller values for parameters nb_iter and maxi, e.g. by setting nb_iter to 5 and maxi to 10.